access-ci-org/Operations_Router_Resource/README.md

-# XSEDE Information Services - Manage-Resources-V3
+# Manage-Resource-V3 Router for XSEDE Information Services

 Synchronize RSP, RDR, and Glue2 Resources to the Information Services cross-institutional Resources Catalog Version 3.